 Learn or teach about film and filmmaking with this highly engaging, interactive guide for ages 9 and up.
-It’s been developed specifically to support Primary, Secondary and K-12 filmmaking.

 “Beautifully put together and illustrated with great examples throughout – highly recommended.”